Receiving parent information

 If your shared care arrangements have changed temporarily due to coronavirus we will not be able to make any changes to the amount of child maintenance you pay or receive.
 This is because this change in care arrangement is temporary.

 If this change in care arrangements continues into a longer-term arrangement, please tell us as soon as you can.
 You can do this by registering or logging into your self-service account.

 You should continue to receive your child maintenance payments through your normal method of payment.
 If the other parent’s circumstances have changed, you may be paid a revised amount based on what they can afford or what you have agreed with the other parent, if you have been able to do so.
 If you cannot contact the other parent to discuss the missed payment, or it is not safe to do so, please report it to us online through your self-service account.

 Keep a record of any payments you receive and any missed payments.
-If any payments are missed, we will begin collection activity to recover any unpaid child maintenance as soon as we are able to return to full service.
+If payments are missed or not made in full, we may begin collection activity to recover any unpaid child maintenance.

 If you are unable to access your Post Office Card Account payments, please contact us.
 You can find the number in your welcome pack or at the top of any letter we have sent to you.